Festive Food Waste: Why and How to Avoid it

 As part of the food service and distribution industry, you need to have surplus food available or prepped to meet customer demand during the holiday season.
 However, anything that is not consumed (or bought) might have to be thrown out for health and safety reasons.

-In that case, you may want to consider food redistribution and donation and organisations like Fareshare can help you with this.
+Have you considered donating it?
+Fareshare can help you with this.
 Your business will reduce the amount of food thrown out and you will help less fortunate people and families enjoy a delicious Christmas dinner.

 9. Reuse leftover food